|Level||Year 4, Semester 2|

 Total workload hours per week: 10

-The unit will extend the student’s knowledge and understanding of evidence-based research practice and provide controlled clinical practice opportunities to apply their knowledge of research theory, practice-research, and research data analysis and evaluation skills to the investigation of a specific TCM problem or issue.
-Emphasis throughout this unit will be focused on the ethical application of the principles of evidence-based research practice through the critique of research questionnaires, undertaking literature reviews, the critical evaluation of their own and others’ research proposals and the development of a research project in Chinese medicine.
+This unit will extend the student’s knowledge and understanding of evidence-based research practice and provide clinical practice opportunities to apply their knowledge of research theory, practice-research, and research data analysis and evaluation skills to the investigation of specific TCM problems or issues.
+Emphasis will be placed on the ethical application of the principles of evidence-based research, which students will be required to demonstrate through the systematic literature reviews and critical evaluation of their own and others’ research findings.

 |Learning outcomes||Upon completion of this unit students should be able to:

 |Prescribed Textbooks/Readings||* The prescribed and recommended readings are subject to annual review.

 Aveyard, H., & Sharp, P. (2013).
 A Beginner’s Guide to Evidence Based Practice in Health and Social Care Professions (2nd ed., pp. 1-48).
 McGraw-Hill Education.

 Aveyard, H., & Sharp, P. (2013).
 A Beginner’s Guide to Evidence Based Practice in Health and Social Care Professions (2nd ed., pp. 139-160).
 McGraw-Hill Education.